 Indoor Recess Ideas—STEM Exploration and Challenges

-22. Create with colorful pipe cleaners.
+22. Create with colorful pipe cleaners

 For some reason, most kids are fascinated by these fuzzy, flexible art supplies!
 The possibilities for creating bendy sculptures are limitless—from jewelry to accessories, like hats and purses, animals shapes, and more.
-We’ve got a list of pipe cleaner activities to get you started.

-23. Build popsicle-stick contraptions.
+23. Build Popsicle-stick contraptions

-Keep a supply of large and small popsicle sticks and let kids build creative contraptions, using Play-Doh as joints.
+Keep a supply of large and small Popsicle sticks and let kids build creative contraptions, using Play-Doh as joints.

-24. Devise tower challenges.
+24. Devise tower challenges

 There are so many easy-to-find materials kids can use for building towers and structures.
 Think straws, spaghetti, painter’s tape, toothpicks, marshmallows, and Wikki Stix, to name just a few.
-For tower challenge ideas, check out Tinkerlab.

-25. Construct with egg cartons.
+25. Construct with egg cartons

-There is no end to the creative play kids can engage in with building sets like K’EX, Magna-Tile, LEGO, and many more.
+There is no end to the creative play kids can engage in with building sets like K’NEX, Magna-Tile, LEGO, and many more.
 True, store-bought building supplies can be pricey.
 Some suggestions?
 Shop secondhand stores or garage sales, ask families that may have outgrown their supplies for donations, or ask for money on DonorsChoose.
 Check out this blog for some popular options.

-27. Put together puzzles.
+27. Put together puzzles

 Puzzles help kids develop spatial reasoning, hand-eye coordination, memory, and recall.
 They also encourage teamwork, cooperation, and sharing.

-28. Create a kinesthetic sand town.
+28. Create a kinesthetic sand town

 Kinesthetic sand is a favorite with kids of all ages.
 Challenge a small group of students to create a small town, perhaps incorporating action figures and using paper to add in roads and signs.

-Indoor Recess Ideas–Games
+Indoor Recess Game Ideas

-29. Board games
+29. Play board games

-30. Card games
+30. Play card games

 Quick and easy to set up, card games are a great opportunity for kids to learn about taking turns, strategy, and following rules.
 Some perennial favorites: Uno, War, and Go Fish.
 You can also sneak in some language arts and math card games that teach kids skills while they play.

 Funny how these two games have stood the test of time.
-Here’s a good video about getting to know the game of Chess by Kids Academy.
+Here’s a good video about getting to know the game of chess by Kids Academy.